 - Freckles: Tiny dots across the face that mimic freckles.

 - Scar concealer: A tattoo that makes a scar hard to detect.

 People sometimes want to remove permanent makeup because it can fade unevenly.
-Blush can begin to look like blemishes over time, reports Allure.
-Additionally, some pigments used in permanent makeup tattoos contain iron oxide, which can oxidize and change color over time.
+Blush can begin to look like blemishes over time.
+Additionally, some pigments used in permanent makeup tattoos contain iron oxide, which can oxidise and change colour over time.

 Cosmetic Tattoo vs. Regular Tattoo Ink

 What is the difference between cosmetic tattoo ink and regular tattoo ink, and how does that affect removal options?